OfficeDev/office-js-docs-pr.pt-br/docs/word/dictionary-task-pane-add-ins.md

 </xs:schema>
 ```

-<span data-ttu-id="c0534-132">Retornado XML que está de acordo com o esquema OfficeDefinitions consiste em um elemento `Result` raiz que contém um `Definitions` elemento com de zero a três `Definition` elementos filho, cada um deles contendo definições que não têm mais de 400 caracteres de comprimento.</span><span class="sxs-lookup"><span data-stu-id="c0534-132">Returned XML that conforms to the OfficeDefinitions schema consists of a root `Result` element that contains a `Definitions` element with from zero to three `Definition` child elements, each of which contains definitions that are no more than 400 characters in length.</span></span> <span data-ttu-id="c0534-133">Além disso, a URL para a página inteira no site do dicionário deve ser fornecida no `SeeMoreURL` elemento.</span><span class="sxs-lookup"><span data-stu-id="c0534-133">Additionally, the URL to the full page on the dictionary site must be provided in the `SeeMoreURL` element.</span></span> <span data-ttu-id="c0534-134">O exemplo a seguir mostra a estrutura do XML retornado que está em conformidade com o esquema OfficeDefinitions.</span><span class="sxs-lookup"><span data-stu-id="c0534-134">The following example shows the structure of returned XML that conforms to the OfficeDefinitions schema.</span></span>
+<span data-ttu-id="b584d-132">Retornado XML que está de acordo com o esquema OfficeDefinitions consiste em um `Result` elemento raiz que contém um `Definitions` elemento com de zero a três `Definition` elementos filho, cada um deles contendo definições que não têm mais de 400 caracteres de comprimento.</span><span class="sxs-lookup"><span data-stu-id="b584d-132">Returned XML that conforms to the OfficeDefinitions schema consists of a root `Result` element that contains a `Definitions` element with from zero to three `Definition` child elements, each of which contains definitions that are no more than 400 characters in length.</span></span> <span data-ttu-id="b584d-133">Além disso, a URL para a página inteira no site do dicionário deve ser fornecida no `SeeMoreURL` elemento.</span><span class="sxs-lookup"><span data-stu-id="b584d-133">Additionally, the URL to the full page on the dictionary site must be provided in the `SeeMoreURL` element.</span></span> <span data-ttu-id="b584d-134">O exemplo a seguir mostra a estrutura do XML retornado que está em conformidade com o esquema OfficeDefinitions.</span><span class="sxs-lookup"><span data-stu-id="b584d-134">The following example shows the structure of returned XML that conforms to the OfficeDefinitions schema.</span></span>

 ```XML
 <?xml version="1.0" encoding="utf-8"?>